Common Business Problems

 • Holds high expectations and overtly criticizes when results are bad

-I will bet that you have a pretty good mental picture of this person.
-In fact, you probably have conjured up a name and muttered a few expletives about a former client or boss.
-Ironically, the dominant personality frequently leads organizations and becomes a decision maker because of their historic relentless pursuit of results.
-The American business community appreciates the do-whatever-it-takes leader that drives profitability and gets extraordinary execution.
+I bet you have a pretty good mental picture of this person.
+You probably have conjured up a name and muttered a few expletives about a former client, politician, or boss.
+Ironically, the dominant personality frequently leads organizations and becomes a decision-maker because of their historic relentless pursuit of results.
+The American business community appreciates the do-whatever-it-takes leader who drives profitability and gets extraordinary execution.

-The big question is…..how can you be more effective in influencing people that clearly exhibit a dominant personality?
+The big question is…..how can you be more effective in influencing people with a dominant personality?

 I have 6 suggestions for you:

 3. Get to the point quickly.
 You are on the clock to make your influential pitch.
-They highly value their instincts so a well focused, logical suggestion that helps them see the win works the best.
+They highly value their instincts, so a well-focused, logical suggestion that helps them see the win works best.
 Relationship building is not first nature, so avoid a long warm-up.

 4. Never tell a dominant personality what to do.
 Pretend you are fishing for trout.
-Present the dry fly cleverly and let it attractively float down the stream in front of them.
+Present the dry fly cleverly and let it attractively float down the stream before them.
 Your goal is to interest them with a crafty suggestion without being directive.

-5. Downsize your pile of facts, print-outs, and sales materials.
-If you want to influence a dominant personality, stay with a summary that is highly focused and clear.
-Think executive summary that starts with how they will benefit from your suggestion or products.
+5. Downsize your pile of facts, printouts, and sales materials.
+If you want to influence a dominant personality, stay with a highly focused and clear summary.
+Think of an executive summary that starts with how they will benefit from your suggestion or products.

-6. Convince the dominant personality that your idea will beat the competition and be the catalyst for an advantage.
+6. Convince the dominant personality that your idea will beat the competition and catalyze an advantage.
 Engage their innate instinct to get an edge.

 One of my favorite thought leaders is John Maxwell.
-One of John’s famous quotes is…”leadership is influence, nothing more, nothing less.”
-So my suggestions on how to influence a dominant personality suggests a bit of manipulation.
-I prefer to think that if you want to be more influential with a strategy or decision or successful selling your product, you should understand who you are selling to and how to get them to seriously value your pitch.
+One of John’s famous quotes is…” Leadership is influence, nothing more, nothing less.”
+So my suggestions on influencing a dominant personality suggests a bit of manipulation.
+If you want to be more influential with a strategy or decision or successful selling your product, you should understand who you are selling to and how to get them to value your pitch seriously.
 That’s not manipulation.
 It’s called success.

-If you are interested in a complimentary coaching session that will provide you with a list of actionable strategies for your business, click here.
+If you are interested in a complimentary coaching session that will give you a list of actionable strategies for your business, you can click here.

 Coach Dave